Put Not Your Trust in Princes. Unless…

 When his breath departs, he returns to the earth;

-The rest of the psalm is a contrast.
+The rest of the psalm is a contrast between the LORD and the rulers of men.
 The LORD made heaven and earth, the sea, and all that is in them.
 The LORD keeps faith forever.
 He executes justice for the oppressed, gives food to the hungry, sets the prisoners free, opens the eyes of the blind, and lifts up those who are bowed down.
 The LORD loves the righteous, watches over the sojourners, and upholds the widow and the fatherless.
 The LORD will reign forever.

-But before you close the book on Psalm 146, read those two verses above again…
+But before you close the book on Psalm 146 and move on, read verses 3 and 4 again, slowly and carefully…

 Put not your trust in princes,